 Or is it that the stories and myths are taken way too seriously and their point is lost?
 We can get all caught up in whether it was three daughters on three times, or three daughters on one time, through a window opening or down the chimney into stockings, whether Jesus and Mary came with the Gospel book and the omophorion to Nick himself or in a vision to the Emperor or came anywhere to anyone, whether he struck Arius or was even at the Council at all.

 Point is, none of that is the point.
-Somewhere in there is a pastor from a wealthy background who was a steward of the gifts God had given him as a response to the gift of salvation through faith in the merits of Christ God had given him; good works because we are saved, not in order to be saved.
-Somewhere in there is a pastor who wanted the gratitude for the gifts given through him to be directed to Christ who is the gift of God who saves, and not to an abstract value or to himself, neither of which saves.
+Somewhere in there is a pastor from a wealthy background who was a steward of the gifts God had given him in response to the gift of salvation through faith in the merits of Christ that God had given him.
+Good works because we are saved, not in order to be saved.
+Somewhere in there is a pastor who wanted the gratitude for the gifts given through him to be directed to Christ who is the gift of God who saves, and not to an abstract value such as "being a good person" or to himself, neither of which saves.
 And somewhere in there is a pastor, call him "bishop" or whatever you want, who stood fast for the truth of Jesus as God and Man by faith in the merits of whose death and resurrection we are saved (the Gospel).